 - Making sure your Retirement Bucket remains intact!

-To ensure a consistent level of risk exposure and generate sufficient liquidity for your cash flow needs, Retirement Bucket™ Rebalancing is needed.
+To ensure a consistent level of risk exposure and generate sufficient liquidity for your cash flow needs, the fourth D of investing is needed: Retirement Bucket™ Rebalancing.

 Long-term academic research of markets has demonstrated that out of balance investment portfolios, with asset classes that have grown beyond their target allocations, take on inappropriate risk exposures.

 And, your cash flow needs constantly change over time.

 Given this, on a very strict timetable, objectively evaluate your current vs. your target Retirement Bucket™ allocation to determine if there is a need for strategic and disciplined Retirement Bucket™ Rebalancing.